MahsaPaknezhad/ImageToText_Similarity/README.md

 # Solution for the AI Team Challenge

 For this challenge, we deployed [CLIP](https://openai.com/blog/clip/).
-CLIP (Contrastive Language-Image Pre-Training) is a deep learning model that is trained on a variety of (image, text) pairs.
+CLIP (Contrastive Language-Image Pre-Training) is a deep learning model that is trained on a variety of image-caption pairs.
 CLIP has both an image encoder and a language encoder.
 As a result of its novel training process, CLIP is able to map texts and images to the same latent space.

 ## Approach